-The methodological contribution is related to measuring the cross-border mobility level by a more comprehensive and flexible set of indicators, instead of solely security-oriented indicators.
+The methodological contribution is related to measuring the cross-border mobility level by a more comprehensive and flexible set of indicators, instead of solely securityoriented indicators.
 It develops an innovative composite index methodology for a comprehensive understanding of socio-spatiality of border regions, which have various levels of interactions.
 The pillar of the methodological contribution is the spatialization of socioeconomic data by means of upscaling and downscaling, and the use of fuzzy logic in the reclassifying and standardizing of data.
-The index can be utilized as a model for Developing A Socio-Spatial Index Methodology for Measuring Cross-Border Mobility other border regions to assess the cross-border mobility of the nation-state borders via the socio-spatial approach and fuzzy logic methods in GIS.
+Contributes to socio-spatial research methodology by The index can be utilized as a model for other border regions to assess the cross-border mobility of the nation-state borders via the socio-spatial approach and fuzzy logic methods in GIS.
 It can be used for comparing the characteristics of border regions, or for estimating future developments following the same method and the same set of variables by using the computational procedures.
 The four different sub-indices obtained here demonstrate different dimensions of the border mobility separately.
-The integrated multivariate socio-spatial index, obtained from the total of the four indexes by using the SAW method is important in terms of providing an insight into the whole picture of cross-border relationships, which can be interpreted by nation-states on a country-by-country basis.
+On the other hand, the integrated multivariate socio-spatial index, obtained from the total of the four indexes by using the SAW method is important in terms of providing an insight into the whole picture of cross-border relationships, which can be interpreted by nation-states on a country-by-country basis.